Download the free Kindle app and start reading Kindle books instantly on your smartphone, tablet, or computer - no Kindle device required.

 Learn more how customers reviews work on AmazonCustomers say

-Customers find this book insightful and profound, providing understanding about dying and death.
+Customers find the book insightful and informative about dying and death, with clear and concise writing style.
 Moreover, they appreciate its compassionate approach, with one customer noting how it guides readers through impermanence.
-Additionally, the writing style receives positive feedback for being well-written and clear, with one customer describing it as deeply literate.
-Customers value the book's content, with one mentioning it's particularly suitable for hospice volunteers.
+Additionally, the book receives positive feedback for its content, with one customer describing it as a fundamental book for every human being.

 Select to learn more